City3D: Large-Scale Building Reconstruction from Airborne LiDAR Point Clouds: Results and Evaluation

 \subsection{Parameters}

 Our method involves a few parameters that are empirically set to fixed values for all experiments, i.e., the distance threshold $\epsilon_d = 0.25$ and the tolerance for overall transportation cost $\epsilon_c = 2.0$.
-The resolution $r$ for the rasterization of the TIN model to generate height maps is dataset dependent due to the difference in point density.
-It is set to 0.20 $m$ from AHN3, 0.15 $m$ for DALES, and 0.25 $m$ for Vaihingen.
-The weight of the \textit{roof preference} energy term $\lambda_{r} = 0.04$ (while the weights for the data fitting and model complexity terms are set to $\lambda_{d}=0.34$ and $\lambda_{c}=0.62$, respectively).
+The resolution $r$ for the rasterization of the TIN model to generate heightmaps is dataset dependent due to the difference in point density.
+It is set to 0.20 m from AHN3, 0.15 m for DALES, and 0.25 m for Vaihingen.
+The weight of the \textit{{roof preference}} energy term $\lambda_{r} = 0.04$ (while the weights for the data fitting and model complexity terms are set to $\lambda_{d}=0.34$ and $\lambda_{c}=0.62$, respectively).